Golden Age of Television: United Kingdom

-British television, like its American counterpart, began developing in the 1930s, with the BBC Television Service beginning regular broadcasts in 1936.
+British television, like its American subordinate, began developing in the 1930s, with the BBC Television Service beginning regular broadcasts in 1936.
 The early British television drama borrowed a great deal from dramatic radio productions developed between the First and the Second World Wars.
 In the 1920s, the BBC pioneered dramatic readings of books.
 In 1925, it broadcast A Christmas Carol.
 Later, John Reith, wanting to use radio waves to "part the clouds of ignorance", came up with the idea of a classic serial, based on a "classical" literary text.

 In 1939, the BBC adapted the romantic novel The Prisoner of Zenda for radio broadcast.
 Its adapter, Jack Inglis, summarised his approach as follows: "The story is simple, with clear cut characters, and falls easily into episodes.
 It always seems to me, that it is the first duty of an adapter to reproduce in another medium the original flavour and atmosphere of the book".
 Inglis compressed several characters into one and simplified the plotline.
 The production struck a chord with listeners and served as a prototype for dramatic productions that followed it.

 BBC television broadcasts ceased in 1939, as did the production of television receivers, resuming in 1946 after World War II.
-The golden age of British television enjoyed its peak around the same time as in the United States, ranging from approximately 1949 to 1955 – although the term has been used to describe the period until the mid-1970s.
+The golden age of British television has been used to describe the period until the mid-1970s.